dlz/dnevnik/README.md

 did twice arm wrestling with a girl, she was stronger;
 wished happiness of a former pal

+2014 3 20
+chatted with friends;
+sometimes you think it is the end, but it may just be a turning point towards another road;
+played chess games;
+am taught to playing the combination of knight and pawn to make a queen

 [TO BE CONTINUED .. ]